Get,

 Before using harad or other herbal remedies against a disease condition, make sure you have consulted your healthcare provider about the possible precautions you might need to take.
 This will help you make well-informed choices.

-Harad in diarrhoea!
-Yes, a mixture of powdered Harad fruit and saunf, cooked in ghee and consumed with warm water might help relieve diarrhoea.
-It is believed to have an antibacterial property.
+A mixture of powdered Harad fruit and saunf, cooked in ghee and consumed with warm water might help relieve diarrhoea.
+It is believed to have an antibacterial property10.

 Dr. Anuja Bodhare, B.A.M.S, M.D (Ayu)

-People on drugs for diabetes should be careful while taking harad, as it helps reduce blood sugar levels.
-Taking harad along with anti-diabetic medication might cause too much decrease in blood sugar levels.5 Also, if you are taking medicines for any health condition, consult your doctor about the possible interactions of medicine with other herbs and drugs.
+People on drugs for diabetes should be careful while taking harad, as it may reduce blood sugar levels.
+Taking harad along with anti-diabetic medication might cause a drop in blood sugar levels5.
+Also, if you are taking medicines for any health condition, consult your doctor about the possible interactions of medicines with other herbs and drugs.
 This will help you avoid any unwanted drug interactions.

 What are the health benefits of harad?

-Harad has many potential uses due to a variety of compounds.
+Harad has many potential uses due to the variety of compounds found in it.
 Harad may show heart-protective, liver protective, anti-bacterial, antifungal, and anti-viral properties.
-In addition, it may benefit health conditions like cancer, diabetes, inflammation, and stomach disorders.5 However, before using harad for any of these health benefits, talk to your doctor first.
+In addition, it may benefit health conditions like cancer, diabetes, inflammation, and stomach disorders5.
+However, before using harad for any of these health benefits, talk to your doctor first.
 Avoid using herbal remedies without consulting your healthcare provider.

 Can harad manage bacterial infections?

 Harad may be used to manage bacterial infections.
-Anti-bacterial benefits of harad have been proven in many animal studies.
-Harad has also shown activity against several human pathogenic bacteria.5 But harad should not be used as a treatment for bacterial infections without consulting a doctor.
+Anti-bacterial benefits of harad have been proven in many animal studies5.
+Harad has also shown activity against several human pathogenic bacteria.
+But harad should not be used as a treatment for bacterial infections without consulting a doctor.
 Use it only if your doctor recommends it.

 References